 In short, Niseko’s snow is about as good as it gets anywhere in the world, so if skiing powder is your aim, there’s no better place.

-For up to date weather information, visit our Niseko snow forecast page.
+For up to date weather information and a live camera feed, visit our Niseko snow forecast page.

 Niseko has undergone significant development over the last decade, and now has accommodation options to suit most tastes.
 New hotels, condominiums and resort houses spring up virtually every season, and there are some major developments currently in planning stages.